glic3rinu/passlib/docs/password_hash_api.rst

 flexibility of implementation.

 All of the schemes built into passlib implement this interface;
-most them as modules within the :mod:`passlib.hash. package.
+most them as modules within the :mod:`passlib.hash` package.

 Overview
 ========
-A handler which implements a password hash may be a module, class, or instance (though most of the ones builtin to Passlib are modules).
+A handler which implements a password hash may be a module, class, or instance (though most of the ones builtin to Passlib are classes).
 The only requirement is that it expose a minimum of the following attributes and functions (for classes, the following functions must be static or class methods).